grantwinney/GhostSharp/README.md

 var post = auth.GetPostBySlug(PostSlug);
 ```

-### Accessing Private API (need a new auth token)
+### Accessing the Private API (need a new auth token)

-If the public API is disabled in the site settings, or you need to create or delete data, you'll need an authorization token.
+If the public API is disabled in the site settings, or you need to create or delete data, you'll need an authorization (aka authentication) token.

+If you don't have an auth token, you'll need your username and password, as well as your client id and secret (see previous section on where to find those).
+There's no proper OAuth implementation yet that allows you to request an auth token by logging into Ghost.

-You can get an authorization token by supplying a username and password in the constructor, and it'll be used in subsequent requests.
+Once you have those pieces of information, you can supply them to the constructor, and it'll be used in all subsequent requests on that `GhostAPI` instance.

 ```csharp
 var url = "https://your-site.com"